FHA 3 4 unit self sufficiency test and calculator

 The FHA triplex and quadplex test: the new reality

-Buying a multi-unit home is still a great idea and can launch your real estate investing goals.
-But now, it’s a big harder with FHA.
+Buying a multifamily property is still a great idea and can launch your real estate investing goals.
+But now, it’s a bit harder with FHA.

-If you find the right property, though, your plan can still work out well.
+If you find the right property, though, your plan can still work.

 Author